ecodynlab/GALUP/Exercises/M2_exercise1.md

 4. Repeat the process of 3(a-c) with a set of dates during the winter months (December to March).
 5. Questions:

     a.
-Do you notice any differences between the color shades between the images taken from the summer months and the images from the winter months?
-If so, why do you think that might be happening?
+What is the primary land cover in your chosen area (based upon Google maps and your knowledge of the area)?

     b.
+Do you notice any differences between the color shades of the images taken from the summer months and those from the winter months?
+If so, what could be causing these differences in your chosen area?

-Change the cloud cover fraction filtered in GEE to 30% (.filterMetadata('CLOUD_COVER','less_than',70)) and run the script again.
+    c.
+Run the script again after changing the cloud cover fraction filtered in GEE to 30% instead of the current value of 70% (.filterMetadata('CLOUD_COVER','less_than',70)) and run the script again.
 Do you see any changes in the output?
-If so, why might that be?
+If so, what could be causing the changes in your chosen area?

-6. Submit screenshots of your mapped images as well as the answers to questions 5a through 5c <a href="https://github.com/ecodynlab/GALUP/issues/new?assignees=&labels=Exercises&template=assignment-submission.md&title=Add+your+name+and+the+module+number+for+submission" title="here">here</a>\.
+6. Download this document [template](https://github.com/ecodynlab/GALUP/files/7486675/WS2_M2E2_Template_jj.docx) and add screenshots of your mapped images as well as the answers to questions 5a through 5c to it.
+Once completed, submit the document <a href="https://github.com/ecodynlab/GALUP/issues/new?assignees=&labels=Exercises&template=assignment-submission.md&title=Add+your+name+and+the+module+number+for+submission" title="here">here</a>\.

 ## Result